How Marriage Affects your Credit Score — For Better or Worse

 However, while your spouse’s past credit history has no direct impact on your own, your spouse’s money habits can impact your life -- and in certain circumstances, your credit score, too.

-For example, if your spouse has a low credit score, it can affect your ability to borrow money as a couple, since a bad credit score can often indicate debt and a history of late payments.
-Additionally, if you have a joint account, their financial habits, good and bad, will show up on your credit report.
+For example, if your spouse has a low credit score, it may affect your ability to borrow money as a couple, since a bad credit score may often indicate debt and a history of late payments.

 Managing personal finances together is a significant aspect of marriage.
 That’s why it’s important to know how your spouse’s debt, credit, and overall financial situation can impact yours.